m00racle/newPong/docs/docs.md

 [x] compare ball simulation class

-[ ] TODO: compare and make collision simulation between the ball and pads.
+[x] : compare and make collision simulation between the ball and pads.

-[ ] TODO: add getter for the position of each pad and ball but let it postiton please be creative about it!
+[x] : add getter for the position of each pad and ball but let it postiton please be creative about it!

-[x] TODO: upgrade our code on pad and ball if necessary but focus on our own ideas
+[x] : upgrade our code on pad and ball if necessary but focus on our own ideas

-[x] TODO: upgrade the main.lua to equipt with game state: start, play read pong/pong-7/main.lua
+[x] : upgrade the main.lua to equipt with game state: start, play read pong/pong-7/main.lua

     - this is to make the game in pause and play condition.
     - I think this will be a good point to use the title to be shown/rendered during pause and hidden during play.

 ### Pong Day 5

-[ ] TODO: when gameState is in 'start' the ball and pad should not be rendered!
+[x] : when gameState is in 'start' the ball and pad should not be rendered!

+[ ] TODO: make puse screen render that hide the play (ball and pads)

 [ ] TODO: make reset ball function to move the ball back to the middle if the ball is out of the field

+[ ] TODO: detect ball is leaving the screen and reset the ball afterwards

+[ ] TODO: add detection which player is winning a score when ball is leaving the screen

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**